 Graduates from AfN-accredited nutrition degrees are eligible to apply for registered associate nutritionist (ANutr) registration via a simple direct entry path.

-If your degree isn't accredited, or is in a different scientific subject, you can study for an accredited Masters qualification.
-Alternatively, you can apply for registration by submitting a portfolio of evidence (portfolio entry) if you have the required level of nutritional knowledge and understanding.
-Details of accredited undergraduate and postgraduate programmes are available at AfN Accredited Programmes.
+If your degree isn't accredited or is in a different scientific subject, you can study for an accredited Masters qualification.
+Alternatively, you can apply for registration by submitting a portfolio of evidence (portfolio entry) if you can demonstrate you have the required level of nutritional knowledge and understanding.
+This entry pathway will no longer be permitted after 31st December 2025.

-Registration with the AfN on the UK Voluntary Register of Nutritionists (UKVRN) as a registered ANutr shows you have met the high standards required for nutrition science knowledge and understanding, and your commitment to adhere to the AfN's standards of ethics, conduct and performance.
+Registration with the AfN on the UK Voluntary Register of Nutritionists (UKVRN) as an ANutr shows you have met the high standards required for nutrition science knowledge and understanding, and your commitment to adhere to the AfN's standards of ethics, conduct and performance.

 If you have an HND or equivalent in nutrition, you may be able to work in the community and healthcare sector at Band 3 or 4 as a nutrition assistant, for example.
 To progress further, you'd need substantial experience or additional qualifications.
 This is popular with career changers who have an interest in nutrition.